 Hyperinflation is a period when inflation is soaring and out of control.
 For example, in Venezuela, inflation reached 1,698,488% in 2018.
 During this period, the currency’s value fell, and its purchasing power for goods and services immediately evaporated.
 In this situation, money becomes worthless.

 The pressure on inflation arises partly due to the increase in the amount of money in circulation.
 The government may have high debt levels.
-And, to pay it off, they might print money.
+To pay it off, it might print money.
 That drives inflation up sharply as more money chases after fewer goods.

 The government may not be able to collect higher taxes to pay debts.
 It usually occurs during a fall in aggregate supply, war, socio-political upheaval, or other crises.